What is social learning?

 “Top companies are built around systems that encourage teams and individuals to meet each other, share information transparently, and move from team to team depending on the issue to be addressed.”

-In effect, all high performance organizations create an environment where there is:
+In effect, all high performance organisations create an environment where there is:

 - Shared values and culture